KMVP-FM: KMVP-FM (Arizona Sports 98.7)

-At 10 a.m. on January 6, 2014, after playing All The Small Things by Blink-182, and a brief goodbye message from program manager Steve Douglas, KPKX flipped to simulcast sports radio-formatted KTAR.
+At 10 a.m. on January 6, 2014, after playing All The Small Things by Blink-182, and a brief goodbye message from program manager Steve Douglas, KPKX flipped to a simulcast of sports radio-formatted KTAR.
 On January 9, 2014, KPKX changed its call sign to KMVP-FM.
 KTAR-FM was already on air, so 98.7 was unable to simply copy the AM callsign.

 On July 10, 2014, Bonneville announced Arizona Sports would be exclusively heard on 98.7 FM, effective September 15.
 KTAR then began carrying ESPN Radio full time.

 Programming

 Dan Bickley and Vince Marotta host the morning drive time.
 Luke Lapinski and Ron Wolfley are heard in middays.
 Dave Burns and John Gambadoro are on in the afternoon.
 ESPN Radio is carried late nights and weekends.